 - online learning and its impact on educational settings and curricula

-- Short papers (3-5 pages): Course experience reports: What was new, or different?
+- Short papers (3-5 pages, not including references): Course experience reports: What was new, or different?
 What worked, or didn’t?
 What successes would you like to share, or pitfalls can you warn us about?

-- Full papers (10 pages): Conventional papers on education research results, tools or case studies.
+- Full papers (10 pages, not including references): Conventional papers on education research results, tools or case studies.
 We also invite papers on retrospective discussions over a longer-term course experiment, or larger-scale curricular design.

-- If your submission does not conform to one of these formats, please contact the chair to discuss!
+If your submission does not conform to one of these formats, please contact the co-chairs to discuss it.
+There’s a good chance we can still consider your work for SPLASH-E.

 Submissions should be blinded. use the ACM SIGPLAN Conference